AdobeDocs/commerce-knowledge-base.en/help/how-to/general/sync-data-and-files-from-production-to-staging-or-staging-to-integration.md

 ---
 # Sync data and files Production to Staging or Staging to Integration

-This article explains how to synchronize your Production environment down to Staging on Adobe Commerce on cloud infrastructure; this is not possible via the user interface or the magento-cloud cli.
+This article explains how to synchronize your Production environment down to Staging on Adobe Commerce on cloud infrastructure; this is not possible via the user interface or the Magento-cloud CLI.

 ## Affected products and versions